 The Sales per Labor Hour or Entrees per Labor Hour threshold information is entered in the Labor Matrix, which can be set up as a Single Labor Matrix or a Labor Matrix for Each Day Part.

 - Note: If 'Labor Matrix for Each Day Part' is grayed out, navigate to the 'Day Parts' tab, enter in each Day Part name, then save the changes before navigating back to the Variable Labor tab.

 Once these selections are made, each Matrix can be further structured based on the amount of total Employees needed (General) or the amount of Employees needed for each type of Variable Job for an entered Sales Range or Entree Range (Custom).

 Labor Matrix: General

 This option will allow you to create one Matrix for the entire Location.

-1) Range - The range of dollar amount.
-Each row added will be editable to better reflect your specific Organization's Labor Matrix
+1) Range - The range of dollar or Entree amount.
+Each row added will be editable to better reflect your specific organization's Labor Matrix

-- Note: When ran by Day Part, the Dollar Amount Range can be set by each Day Part.
+- Note: When ran by Day Part, the Dollar Amount Range or Entree Amount Range can be set by each Day Part.
 Simply click the Day Part and enter in the desired Range and Number of Employees

 2) Employees - The amount of Employees needed based on its corresponding Labor variables